 Team: Spain

 Iker Casillas can be incredibly humble.
-One of the greatest World Cup-winning goalkeepers of all time was the only man responsible for keeping Spain's 2010 final against the Netherlands scoreless before Andres Iniesta scored the famous winner.
-When Arjen Robben, widely regarded as one of the best goalkeepers in his country's history, charged at goal after the hour mark, Casillas took a gamble.
-The goalkeeper guessed wrong.
-As he charged to his left, Robben pushed the ball towards the opposite corner only to see his effort deflect off Casillas' foot and through the post.
+One of the greatest World Cup-winning goalkeepers of all time, Casillas, was the only man responsible for keeping the scoreline level in Spain's 2010 final against the Netherlands, right until Andres Iniesta scored the famous winner.
+When Arjen Robben, widely regarded as one of the best forwards in his country's history, charged at goal after the hour mark, Casillas took a gamble.
+Casillas guessed incorrectly.
+As he charged to his left, Robben pushed the ball towards the opposite corner, only to see his effort deflect off Casillas' foot and wide of the post.

-The whole of Spain hailed Saint Iker, but the wonder man himself was less than impressed.
-"It was just luck", Casillas shrugged.
-"I believe that if Robben and I were like that 10 times, he would probably score nine goals".
+The whole of Spain hailed Saint Iker, but the man of the moment himself was less than impressed.
+"It was just luck," Casillas shrugged.
+"I believe that if Robben and I were in that situation 10 times, he would probably score nine goals."

 7. Dino Zoff vs Brazil (1982)